Bucha, Ukraine: History

-2022 Russian invasion and massacre
+2022 Russian invasion

 During the 2022 Russian invasion of Ukraine, heavy fighting took place in Bucha as part of the Kyiv offensive, resulting in severe Russian losses.
 The city was captured by Russian forces on 12 March.
 Mayor Anatoliy Fedoruk announced the recapture of Bucha by Ukrainian forces on 31 March 2022.

 A few days after the recapture, on 2 April 2022, news reports and videos emerged showing streets in Bucha covered with the bodies of men dressed in civilian clothes.
 Some of those found had their hands tied.
 Among those killed were women and children.
 According to first estimations at least 280 bodies were found.
 There was also evidence that Russian soldiers had systemically tortured, mutilated and executed many Ukrainians in the basement of a summer camp.
 The event caused the Ukrainian government to call on the ICC to investigate whether or not Russia had committed war crimes.
-On April 7, the mayor of Bucha, Anatoliy Fedoruk, reported that almost 90% of the dead residents had bullet wounds, not shrapnel wounds.
+On 7 April, the mayor of Bucha, Anatoliy Fedoruk, reported that almost 90% of the dead residents had bullet wounds, not shrapnel wounds.

+Soon after the town's liberation, rebuilding efforts began.
+CNN reported in February 2023 that some areas looked almost "back to normal".
+The road near Bucha has a "graveyard" of destroyed Russian military equipment that has become a tourist attraction and pilgrimage destination for Ukrainians to "see what victory looks like."

+On 2 July 2023, a memorial to 501 dead residents of Bucha, one of the first towns to be occupied by the Russian military, was unveiled.

+Population

+Language

+Distribution of the population by native language according to the 2001 census: